awmob/Splatter/README.md

 --------------------------------------------------------------------------------------------------------

 There you have it - a super-quick and easy way to establish a basic Oauth server using Laravel and Passport.
-You can easily build upon this.
+You can easily build upon this. <br>

-Until next time, tata!
+Until next time, tata!<br>